U.S. imposes sanctions on Iran's information minister

 “We are sanctioning Iran’s Minister of Information and Communications Technology for restricting internet access, including to popular messaging applications that help tens of millions of Iranians stay connected to each other and the outside world,” he added.

+Tehran has blamed “thugs” linked to exiles and foreign foes - the United States, Israel and Saudi Arabia - for the unrest.

+The protests in Iran come as the Iranian economy has been crippled by U.S. sanctions reimposed since President Donald Trump withdrew from Tehran’s 2015 nuclear deal with major powers.

-Reporting by Makini Brice; Writing by Arshad Mohammed; editing by Tim Ahmann, Chizu Nomiyama and Jonathan Oatis
+Reporting by Makini Brice and Daphne Psaledakis in Washington; Additional reporting by Babak Dehghanpisheh in Geneva and by Parisa Hafezi in Dubai.; Writing by Arshad Mohammed and Daphne Psaledakis; editing by Tim Ahmann, Chizu Nomiyama and Jonathan Oatis